DEFRA/ffc-development-guide/docs/development-patterns/events-and-messages.md

 When sending an event to Azure Service Bus, it will be decorated by default broker properties.
 For full details on the specification, see the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messages-payloads)

+### Specification

+[CloudEvents.io](https://cloudevents.io/) is a specification for describing event data in a common way and should be considered if it is appropriate for the use case.

 ### Mandatory custom properties

-All FFC events from any service must also declare the following custom properties when publishing an event.
+All FCP events from any service must also declare the following custom properties when publishing an event.

-- `type` - the type of event, this should be prefixed with reverse DNS and describe the object and event occuring on that object in the format:
+- `type` - the type of event, this should be prefixed with reverse DNS and describe the object and event occurring on that object in the format:
 `<reverse DNS>.ffc.<object>.<event>`.
   For example, `uk.gov.ffc.demo.claim.validated`
 - `source` - the service the event originated from, eg `ffc-demo-web`